Skip to main content

 • Sleep deprivation: Less than 7 hours a night raises hunger hormones (ghrelin) and lowers fullness hormones (leptin).

-• Perimenopause and menopause: Estrogen drops shift fat from hips to belly and reduce muscle mass.
+• Perimenopause and menopause: Estrogen drops move fat from hips to belly and reduce muscle mass.

-• PCOS (polycystic ovary syndrome): Often combines insulin resistance with hormone shifts.
+• PCOS (polycystic ovary syndrome): Often combines insulin resistance with hormone changes.

-• Aging and muscle loss: After age 30, you lose 3 to 8 percent of your muscle per decade if you do not actively train, which slows your resting metabolism.
+• Aging and muscle loss: After age 30, you lose 3 to 8% of your muscle per decade if you do not actively train, which slows your resting metabolism.

 You did not "lose your willpower."
 Something upstream changed.
 Our job is to find what.